Something To Watch Before Buying DocuSign Inc. (NASDAQ:DOCU)

 Is the stock of DOCU attractive?

-In related news, Chief Operating Officer, OLRICH SCOTT V. sold 7,000 shares of the company’s stock in a transaction that recorded on May 08.
-The sale was performed at an average price of 118.31, for a total value of 828,187.
-As the sale deal closes, the Chief Operating Officer, OLRICH SCOTT V. now sold 2,000 shares of the company’s stock, valued at 177,147.
-Also, Director, Salem Enrique T sold 350,000 shares of the company’s stock in a deal that was recorded on Mar 30.
-The shares were price at an average price of 85.50 per share, with a total market value of 29,925,000.
-Following this completion of acquisition, the Chief Technology & Ops Officer, Wolberg Kirsten O. now holds 9,777 shares of the company’s stock, valued at 831,045.
+In related news, Chief Operating Officer, OLRICH SCOTT V. sold 7,000 shares of the company’s stock in a transaction that recorded on May 13.
+The sale was performed at an average price of 120.08, for a total value of 840,537.
+As the sale deal closes, the Chief Revenue Officer, Alhadeff Loren now sold 41,514 shares of the company’s stock, valued at 5,058,552.
+Also, Chief Operating Officer, OLRICH SCOTT V. sold 7,000 shares of the company’s stock in a deal that was recorded on May 08.
+The shares were price at an average price of 118.31 per share, with a total market value of 828,187.
+Following this completion of acquisition, the Chief Operating Officer, OLRICH SCOTT V. now holds 2,000 shares of the company’s stock, valued at 177,147.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 2.00%.

 9 out of 15 analysts covering the stock have rated it a Buy, while 5 have maintained a Hold recommendation on DocuSign Inc..
 0 analysts has assigned a Sell rating on the DOCU stock.
 The 12-month mean consensus price target for the company’s shares has been set at $90.46.